cilegordev/dotfiles/README.md

 # To implement

-**Note** : If you need use it recommended use at clean install user.
+**Note** : If you need use it. recommended use at clean install user.

 ![GitHub repo size](https://img.shields.io/github/repo-size/cilegordev/dotfiles?style=for-the-badge&color=888888)